I heard rumors that Osaka Aquarium was a pretty rock star aquarium . And you know… it was!

 If you had a small child, I’d keep them away from the glass.
 It could be worse than a scary carnival ride.

-2. There are live performances, where you see everything
+2. There are live performances

 With most aquariums, you’re watching dolphin and whale shows from the bleachers with the hot sun beating down on you.
 You get to see these amazing beasts jump out of water.
 But fish aren’t really meant to be out of water.
 Their home is the ocean, not the air.